RAY CRUPI COLLECTION

 In 1938, with the aim of producing an experimental demonstrator that could potentially be offered to the commercial market, Fleet authorized Laddon to proceed with a new flying boat design that would integrate the Davis wing with a hull similar in configuration to that of the PB2Y.
 The structure utilized the advanced technique of flush-riveting the aluminum skins to the metal frame work of the wings and fuselage.
 Moveable control surfaces were of fabric covered metal construction.

 To accommodate the narrow chord of the wings, the floats were made to fold inward against the wing undersurfaces.
-The engines selected was the experimental 2,300-hp Wright R-3350-8 Double Cyclone eighteen-cylinder, twin-row air-cooled radial engines driving three-bladed, constant-speed metal propellers.
+The engines selected was the experimental 2,300-hp Wright R-3350-8 Double Cyclone eighteen-cylinder, two-row air-cooled radial engines driving three-bladed, constant-speed metal propellers.
 These were the most powerful American-made aircraft engines in existence but had yet to be tested on a flying aircraft.

 Though not built to a military specification, the decision to adopt a twin-engine (instead of a four-engine) layout was undoubtedly influenced by the Navy's Bureau of Aeronautics (BuAer) recent procurement of the Martin PBM.
 The shape and arrangement of the Model 31's twin fin tail group benefited from Consolidated's previous experience with the PB2Y, and together with the Davis wing, would be seen again in the design of the Model 32 (XB-24).